tophercf/distance-learning/readme.md

 ### **Navigating the Website Interface**

-In the website, there is a navigation panel at the top of the page which can be used to jump to specific sections of the site.
-More specifically, *About the Project* gives an overview of the storyline of the project.
-The following four sections correspond to four main visualization chapters which you can browse through one by one.
-The last section *About Us* contains more information about the project, some references and our contact information.

-Each chapter starts off with some motivating texts, followed by one or two visualizations that illustrate the points made in the texts with actual data.
-Feel free to navigate your mouse to the different elements of our visualizations, as most of them are designed with interactivity.
-Don't forget to visit the *Recommendations* section to take away with some handy tips on what to do if you suspect that your online information has been breached into.
+The website leverages fullpage.js, which allows the user to scroll in a linear fashion through the project and story elements.
+This scrolling allows the user to be taken through the introduction, main visuals, and transition elements in order from intro to conclusion.
+The last sections *Conclusion* and *How this Project Came Together* also contains more information about the project, some references and our team member information.